 This economic achievement is remarkably timely, from the perspective of the digital economy.
 Most developed countries already have virtually universal internet access, leaving them at something of a saturation point.
 As emerging countries come online, the resulting internet connectivity explosion creates new opportunities for future growth throughout the coming generation.

 New markets typically present a massive marketing opportunity for forward-looking companies, and the latest digital growth numbers indicate a similar window opening up right now.
 By creating content that appeals to specific audiences in developing countries, proactive businesses have the chance to get in on the ground floor.
-There won’t be nearly as much competition in these emerging markets – and by playing your cards right, you can build yourself a dedicated grassroots audience.
+There won’t be nearly as much competition in these emerging markets – and by playing your cards right, the right web agency in Bangkok can help you build a dedicated grassroots audience.

 Around the world, 3.8 billion active social media users are posting pictures, commenting, sharing, and engaging in discussions on various platforms.
 An amazing 99% of social media users access these channels via mobile, further underscoring the connection between rising mobile connectivity numbers and increased participation in the digital world.